yasenstar/learn_octave/README.md

 Here is the image export of the learning mindmap (keep updating):

 ![mm](img/learn_octave.jpg)

+---

+Some other similar tools like Octave which are treated also as Matlab's open source alternatives:

+- [Julia](http://julialang.org/): a dynamically typed programming language featuring Lisp-style macros, built-in primitives for parallel computing, and functions designed for matrix manipulation, data visualization, and more
+- [NumPy](http://www.numpy.org/): the main package for scientific compting with Python, which can process N-dimensional arrays, complex matrix transforms, linear algebra, Fourier transforms, and can act as gateway for C and C++ integration.
+- [Scilab](http://www.scilab.org/): another open source option for numerical computing that runs across all the major platforms.
+- [SageMath](http://www.sagemath.org/index.html): another open source mathematics software system that might be a good option for those seeking a MATLAB alternative, it's built on top of a variety of well-known Python-based scientific computing libraries, and its own language is syntactically similar to Python.

+---

 Feel free to raise any questions in comments, or [email here](mailto:xiaoqizhao@outlook.com), I'll try my best to answer!